 ALL CONTENTS ON THIS SITE WERE CONCEIVED AND WRITTEN BY PATRICK SMITH

-Patrick has appeared on over 200 radio and television outlets, including PBS, Discovery Channel, CNN, the BBC and National Public Radio.
-His work is regularly cited in print publications worldwide, from People, Time, and Men’s Health magazines to the New York Times, Washington Post, USA Today and Le Monde.
+He has appeared on over 200 radio and television outlets, including PBS, Discovery Channel, CNN, the BBC and National Public Radio.
+His work is regularly cited in print publications worldwide.
+He was voted one of the “25 Best Bloggers of 2013″ by TIME magazine.

-The author’s self-published punk rock fanzines and poetry journals of the 1980s and 1990s are considered among the more curious works of literature ever produced by a resident of Revere, Massachusetts.
+The author’s self-published punk rock fanzines and poetry journals of the 1980s and 1990s are considered among the more curious works of literature ever produced by a native of Revere, Massachusetts.

 The thoughts and opinions herein are the author’s own, and do not necessarily reflect those of any other person, airline or entity.